ALPHAVIO/WordNook/README.md

 <img align="right" src="assets\event6.PNG" width = "120" height = "100"><b>6.
 Developer Days</b>

-- It is a 5-week long event.
-It consists of three tracks that are Web Development, Android Development, and UI/UX Design.
-The event consists of various sessions and challenges.
-Various swags and prizes will be awarded to the winners and participants.
+- The league of Developer Days is a 5-week long Bootcamp + Hackathon event, organized by Developer Days Community consisting of various sessions and challenges including contributions to Open Source Projects, with an aim to encourage students to get familiar with hands-on projects and software development.

 <hr>

 ## Maintainers ✨